 Learning how to become a roadie, in short, can't always be taught in a classroom.
 Becoming a roadie and executing the duties of a roadie come with experience and maturity.
 Roadies have to keep their wits about them so others can have a good time.

-For lots more information about roadies and related topics, check out the links on the next page.
+For lots more information about roadies and related topics, check out the links below.